diagrams/diagrams-doc/manual/diagrams-manual.rst

 `withName` also has two other useful variants:

-* `withNameAll` takes a single name and makes available a list of *all* located bounding functions associated with that name.
+* `withNameAll` takes a single name and makes available a list of *all* located envelopes associated with that name.
   (`withName`, by contrast, returns only the most recent.)
 This is useful when you want to work with a collection of named subdiagrams all at once.

-* `withNames` takes a list of names, and makes available a list of the most recent located bounding functions associated with each.
+* `withNames` takes a list of names, and makes available a list of the most recent located envelopes associated with each.

 Listing names
 ~~~~~~~~~~~~~